-Before you understand how to optimise images for the web, you need to understand a little bit about digital images and how your website uses them.
+Before you understand how to optimise images for your website, you need to understand a little bit about digital images and how your website uses them.

 To understand how digital images look good across different devices, there are a few terms you need to understand, pixels and resolution.